AlbertoSabater/Atari-DeepReinforcementLearning/README.md

 An install script for these dependencies is provided.

-When all dependencies have been installed, you have to replace the code from 'torch/share/lua/5.1/alewrap' with the code given in this project.
+When all dependencies have been installed, you have to replace the code from 'torch/share/lua/5.1/alewrap' with the code given in this project to enable the screen visualization option.

 Two run scripts are provided:
   - run_gpu: trains the DQN network using GPUs according to the given parameters